MuckRock/air-quality-exceptional-events-midwest-2023/README.md

 These data are stored in [`data/raw/ozone_8_hour_maxes_2023`](data/raw/ozone_8_hour_maxes_2023).
 ## EPA AQS data "flagged" for "information"
 Flagging data with a "request exclusion" flag in AQS is one of the first steps in the exceptional events process, though agencies can also add an "informational" flag to data as well.
+We recieved this data in an email request to the EPA.

 These flags are not necessarily a step towards the exceptional events rule, but rather a note for the agency as they earmark data they may want to review later to request this data be excluded through the exceptional events rule.